kasenetz/hbcd-docs/docs/data_access.md

 </p>

 ## Overview
 HBCD data is publicly shared with all researchers associated with an NIH-recognized research institution via the individual or investigator-led group NBDC Data Use Agreement/Certification (DUC) process, which governs data use for both the ABCD and HBCD studies.
 The DUC outlines rules that must be followed for data use and is signed electronically by both the submitter and the Institutional Signing Officer at their institution.
-Public access to release data is conducted through the [NIH Brain Development Cohort (NBCD) portal supported by Lasso](https://nbdc-hbcd-beta.lassoinformatics.com), enabling seamless data queries, downloads, and sharing.
+Public access to release data is conducted through the [NIH Brain Development Cohort (NBDC) portal supported by Lasso](https://nbdc-hbcd-beta.lassoinformatics.com), enabling seamless data queries, downloads, and sharing.

 **NOTE:** Recipients who intend to disseminate findings from analyses of American Indian/Alaska Native (AI/AN) data separated out from other groups in presentations, pre-prints, publications, website posts, etc. must submit a second DUC governing use of AI/AN data (A-DUC) after obtaining approval on the general DUC.